wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-breakout-room-application-in-javascript-with-vonage-video-api.md

 }
 ```

-Within handleChangeRoom, the application will leave the current room (by disconnecting from its associated session) and join to the assigned room (by connecting to its associated session).
+Within `handleChangeRoom`, the application will leave the current room (by disconnecting from its associated session) and join to the assigned room (by connecting to its associated session).

 ```javascript
 async function handleChangeRoom(publisher, roomName) {